 The show was filmed and located both indoors and outdoors at the former Nickelodeon Studios at Universal Studios Florida.
 “Slime Time Live” is best known picking members of the audience to come up and answer questions.
 If they answered a question correctly, a bucket of slime would fall on their heads.
 Wow, can you say fun?

-My second grade self loved seeing people drenched in a mess of slime, but I’m sure the effect would be lost on my current 21-year old self.
+My second grade self loved seeing people drenched in a mess of slime, but I’m sure the effect would be lost on my current twenty-one-year old self.

 Also during the course of the show, the audience and the shows’ hosts would play interactive games.
 I have to admit a game show solely for young kids is a pretty novel idea.
 Do any shows exist like this today?
 You’d be hard-pressed to find one.